Ghent – The best city to base yourself when visiting Belgium

 GravensteenA medieval castle that dates back from 1180.
 It was the residence of the Counts of Flanders until 1353 and has since been re-purposed as a court, prison, and cotton factory.
 It was restored between 1893–1903 and is now a museum and a major landmark in the city.

-Saint Michel’s Church and Sint- Michielsbrug (Saint Michael’s Bridge): A neo-gothic bridge build in 1910, St. Michael’s bridge is arguably one of the best vantage points of the city.
-Situated on the River Leie, next to the St. Michael’s Church, it looks towards the city center so from the bridge one can observe the three towers of Ghent, St. Nicholas’ Church, the Belfry and the Saint Bavo Cathedral all of which I highly recommend visiting.
+Saint Michel’s Church and Sint- Michielsbrug (Saint Michael’s Bridge): A neo-gothic bridge built in 1910, St. Michael’s Bridge is arguably one of the best vantage points in the city.
+Situated on the River Leie, next to St. Michael’s Church, it looks towards the city center so from the bridge you can see the three towers of Ghent which include St. Nicholas’ Church, the Belfry, and the Saint Bavo Cathedral all of which I highly recommend visiting.

-Graffiti Street: It is said that Graffiti street was created by the city to allow artists to create while keeping street art contained to a specific area and keep Ghent’s historic architecture preserved.
-Since everyone is welcome and free “to do their thing” it means that graffiti street never looks the same from one week to the next.
+Graffiti Street: It is said that Graffiti Street was created by the city to allow artists to create while keeping street art contained to a specific area, keeping Ghent’s historic architecture preserved.
+Since everyone is welcome and free “to go for it and create”, Graffiti Street never looks the same from one week to the next.

 Saint Nicholas’ Church: A 13th-century Gothic-style church and one of the oldest landmarks in Ghent.